StackVista/stackstate-docs/setup/installation/kubernetes_install/non_high_availability_setup.md

       replicaCount: 1
    ```

-2. Continue with the instructions to [generate a `values.yaml` file](/setup/installation/kubernetes_install/install_stackstate.md#generate-valuesyaml) and deploy StackState.
+2. Continue with the instructions to [deploy StackState with Helm](/setup/installation/kubernetes_install/install_stackstate.md#deploy-stackstate-with-helm).